ordercloud/docs/docs/products/images.md

 # Products Images

-Images on Ordercloud are served with cloud front CDN to make sure they are loaded as fast as possible for the user.
+Images on Ordercloud are served with Cloudfront CDN to make sure they are loaded as fast as possible for the user.

-##Types supported
+## Types supported

 Currently supported image are :
 * JPG